EleutherAI/gpt-neox/README.md

 This repository is based off code written by NVIDIA that is licensed under the Apache License, Version 2.0.
 In accordance with the Apache License, all files that are modifications of code originally written by NVIDIA maintain a NVIDIA copyright header.
 All files that do not contain such a header are original to EleutherAI contributors.
 When the NVIDIA code has been modified from its original version, that fact is noted in the copyright header.
 All derivative works of this repository must preserve these headers under the terms of the Apache License.

 For full terms, see the `LICENSE` file.
 If you have any questions, comments, or concerns about licensing please email us at contact@eleuther.ai.

+## Acknowledgements

+We run our experiments on a Kubernetes cluster generously provided by [CoreWeave](https://coreweave.com/).